VISEGRAD BLOG: Orban prepares to surf the populist wave again

-Viktor Orban – the rather unlikely-looking poster boy of Europe’s (and America’s) populist radical right – has appeared somewhat forlorn since his ally Vladimir Putin’s disastrous invasion of Ukraine.
+Viktor Orban – the rather unlikely looking poster boy of Europe’s (and America’s) populist radical right – has appeared somewhat forlorn since his ally Vladimir Putin’s disastrous invasion of Ukraine.

 By putting his personal ties to the Russian dictator ahead of his country’s commitments to the EU and Nato, the Hungarian premier has left his country isolated within those Western alliances, and even his populist Polish allies are shunning him.
 Consequently, the Visegrad Group (V4) of Central European states – which Orban had turned into his megaphone – has been silenced by these divisions over the war.